imlana21/top-down-game2/task.md

-- In the skill tree menu make sure you can click /hold and drag around the menu

-- add 3 more rows of skills (ok)

-- make a warp to a HUGE empty basic room simple no decorations. (ok)
+-  I want you to make a huge walls around it in the way of a BIG oval. (ok)

+- Make a location where you can put all the parts (ok)

+- that has 4 slots (ok)

+- and you can drag the parts into the slots from your inventory